qemus/qemu-docker/readme.md

         - 'c 511:* rwm'
     ```

-    Please note that the exact `cgroup` rule number may vary depending on your system, but the log output will indicate the correct number in case of an error.
+    Please note that the exact `cgroup` rule number may vary depending on your system, but the log output will indicate the correct number in the event of an error.

 [build_url]: https://github.com/qemu-tools/qemu-docker/
 [ghcr_url]: https://github.com/orgs/qemu-tools/packages/container/package/qemu-docker